 Call NHS 111 for advice if you're not sure if you need medical help.

 Go to your nearest accident and emergency (A&E) department if you've injured your head and have:

 - problems with your memory

-- a headache that doesn't go away
+- a headache that does not go away

-- been vomiting since the injury
+- repeatedly being sick since the injury

 - changes in your behaviour, such as becoming more irritable

 - had an operation on your brain in the past or are taking blood-thinning medicine such as warfarin